 Economics Department Honors Research Program

 The Honors Research Program provides an opportunity for undergraduate students to get first-hand experience doing scholarly research.
-Students spend their final year of study engaged in independent research projects under the supervision of members of the faculty.
+Students spend a year engaged in independent research projects under the supervision of members of the faculty.
 In previous years, students have engaged in a wide range of topics from the impact of regulations on banks' balance sheets to the links between crime and alcohol to the relationship between personality traits and the repayment of microfinance loans in Africa.

 Students enrolled in the Program submit written theses and present their work to the Economics Department Honors and Awards Committee in April.